 Remember to stop by the SkiBig3 Adventure Hub before 6 p.m. to pick up your e-bikes for the next day.
 Whether you want a challenge or to mosey along the cruisey trails, SkiBig3 Adventure Hub can set you up with an e-bike, helmet and lock.
 There is no better way to explore than cruising at your own pace.

 Looking for cocktails and a new place to dine in Banff?
-Try The Radiant!
-This comfortable space is the perfect place to relax after a day of adventure with shareable food options and live entertainment.
+Try Lupo!
+This brand new restaurant is a great place to relax after a day of adventure with rooftop mountain views, traditional hand-made Italian pasta & a cozy atmosphere perfect for families.

 DAY 4 – EXPLORE BY E-BIKE